 The primary difference between hoteling and hot-desking is in the way employees can access desks in a workspace.
 Hot desking gives employees access to desks on a first-come-first-serve basis, while hoteling requires employees to reserve desks in advance.

 Hot desking and hoteling also share some similarities.
 For instance, neither of them involve assigned seating common to a traditional workspace.
 And both rely on desk availability, so seating isn't guaranteed.

-Hot desking is a workspace arrangement where no employee has a fixed spot.
-Instead, desks are available on a first-come-first-serve basis.
-Hot desking helps make efficient use of office space and minimizes real estate risk.
-The flexibility inherent to hot-desking also encourages employee innovation and collaboration among employees with different specializations.
+Hot desking is a workspace arrangement where no employee has an assigned desk.
+Instead, available desks and meeting rooms are claimed on a first-come-first-serve basis.
+Hot desking helps make efficient use of office space and can reduce real estate costs when employees work from home sometimes, and on-site other times.

 For instance, Telenor (a Norwegian telecommunications company) implemented a hot-desking arrangement back in 2003.
 The company’s CEO, Jon Fredrik Baksaas, credits their implementation of hot-desking as a key contributor in the company's growth.

 Here are some specific advantages of hot desking:

 Hot desking reduces your cost per workstation because a workstation can be used by more than one employee (usually several employees per day).
 It’s also easy to implement and offers a lot of flexibility.

 Hot desking is excellent for employees who usually work from home but need a change of scenery.
 Or for when team members want to collaborate in person.
 They can just walk into the office and get to work.

 3. Offers Autonomy to Employees